govnsw-doe/gef-pattern-library/README.md

 ## Adding content

 1. Once you have the repository on your PC, look into the `src` folder, you will see a list of folders, each of which corresponds with a section on GEFPL.
 2. In each of these folders there's a file called `template-to-copy.pug`.
-Copy this file and rename to the name of the page you're creating.
+Copy this file and rename to the name of the page you're creating keeping the pug extension e.g. `component-name.pug`.
-3. Open the file
+3. Open the file in your favourite code editor.
+If you don't have a code editor, we recommend [Sublime Text]() or [Atom]()

+tbc...